-Employer contributions to the Municipal Pension Plan of \$536 (2015 - \$145) were expensed during the year.
+Employer contributions to the Municipal Pension Plan of \$732 (2016 - \$536) were expensed during the year.
 Every three years, an actuarial valuation is performed to assess the financial position of the plan and the adequacy of plan funding.
-The most recent actuarial valuation for the plan at December 31, 2012 indicated an unfunded liability of approximately \$1,370,000.
-The actuary does not attribute portions of the unfunded liability to individual employers.
-The plan covers approximately 184,000 active members, of which approximately 120 are employees of the Commission (2015 - 70).
-The actuarial valuation date was as of December 31, 2015, with results available in fall 2016.
-The next expected valuation will be as of December 31, 2018.
+The most recent actuarial valuation for the plan at December 31, 2015 indicated a funding surplus of approximately \$2,224,000.
+The actuary does not attribute portions of the surplus to individual employers.
+The plan covers approximately 189,000 active members, of which approximately 160 are employees of the Commission (2016 - 120).
+The next expected valuation will be as of December 31, 2018, with results available in 2019.

-Employer contributions to the Public Service Pension Plan of \$2,627 (2015 - \$2,816) were expensed during the year.
+Employer contributions to the Public Service Pension Plan of \$2,506 (2016 - \$2,627) were expensed during the year.
 Every three years, an actuarial valuation is performed to assess the financial position of the plan and the adequacy of plan funding.
-The most recent actuarial valuation for the plan at March 31, 2014 indicated a surplus of approximately \$194,000.
+The most recent actuarial valuation for the plan at March 31, 2014 indicated a funding surplus of approximately \$194,000.
 The actuary does not attribute portions of the surplus to individual employers.
-The plan covers approximately 56,000 active members, of which approximately 450 are employees of the Commission (2015 - 480).
-The next actuarial valuation will be as of March 31, 2017.
+The plan covers approximately 56,000 active members, of which approximately 410 are employees of the Commission (2016 - 450).
+The next actuarial valuation will be as of March 31, 2017, with results available in 2018.